Malafas/OpenRA/README.md

 This simple HTTP Request-based Service Oriented Architecture works as follows:
 * The Client Machine asks the Game Server for the state of every actor in the game;
-* The Game Server then responds to the Client Machine.
+* The Game Server then responds to the Client Machine;
-* The previous steps repeat as long as the player is connected to that game session
+* The previous steps repeat as long as the player is connected to that game session;
-* While this happens, the user interacts with their machine which then proceeds to post that information to the Game Server
+* While this happens, the user interacts with their machine which then proceeds to post that information to the Game Server.

+With this Architecture and today's technology, we can just have a single physical machine to host every game server since the vast majority of players are European (as seen by the curently active online servers)

+##MMO Architecture